Skip to main content

 Allosterism by disulfide bonds

-It should make sense that cleaving an intrachain or interchain disulfide, whose presence constraint a specific protein conformation, should significantly alter protein structure and function.
-One example is the protein botulinum neurotoxin type A. It is neurotoxin and Zn protease that cleaves proteins like synaptobrevins, syntaxin and SNAP-25 in the neurosynapase that are required for neurotransmitter release.
+It should make sense that cleaving an intrachain or interchain disulfide, whose presence constrains a specific protein conformation, should significantly alter protein structure and function.
+One example is the protein botulinum neurotoxin type A, a neurotoxin and Zn protease.
+It cleaves proteins such as synaptobrevin, syntaxin, and SNAP-25 in the neurosynapse, which are required for neurotransmitter release.

-It has a catalytic (Zn peptidase/protease) and a translocation domain in a single protein chain that contains two disulfide bonds when synthesized protein (PDB code 3bta).
-On cleavage at a select peptide bond, it is split into A and B chains, which remain connected by a single disulfide bond, with the A chain containing the catalytic domain.
+It has a catalytic (Zn peptidase/protease) and a translocation domain in a single protein chain, and contains two disulfide bonds when it is synthesized (PDB code 3bta).
+During cleavage at a specific peptide bond, the polypeptide is split into A and B chains, which remain connected by a single disulfide bond, with the A chain containing the catalytic domain.
 The B chain contains the translocation domain, which effectively still blocks the active site of the peptidase/protease domain.
 The disulfides are cleaved when the protein enters an endosome, which contains a more reducing environment.
-The separate A chain now separates for the inhibiting B domain and expresses protease activity.
+The separate A chain now separates from the inhibiting B domain and expresses protease activity.
 The active protein then enters the cytoplasm.

 Figure \(\PageIndex{21}\) shows the domain structure and disulfide bonds of the unprocessed form.
 The N-terminal Zn proteinase domain (Peptidase_M27, amino acids 1-409) is followed by an intrachain disulfide between C429 and C 453.